-Medical Director of Refractive Surgery, Cleveland Clinic, USA
+Medical Director of Refractive Surgery, Cleveland Clinic, Cleveland, Ohio, USA

 Dr. Ronald R. Krueger, Medical Director of Refractive Surgery at the Cleveland Clinic Cole Eye Institute in Ohio, is a renowned ophthalmologic surgeon with more than 27 years of experience in the field of refractive surgery, specifically in excimer and femtosecond laser research and wavefront optics.

 Dr. Krueger has performed over 20,000 refractive surgery procedures and has published more than 114 peer-reviewed manuscripts, as well as numerous abstracts, book chapters and trade journal articles.
 He is also credited with documenting the first physical descriptions of the effects of the excimer lasers on corneal tissue, coauthoring the first book on wavefront customized corneal ablation, and pioneering the development of femtosecond lasers in the treatment of the crystalline lens.